 It will not be possible to secure a long-term resilient future for every home and every community.
-In some cases, such as coastal change resulting from sea level rise, long-term flood defence will be unachievable, and planning authorities will need to consider policy to deal with the relocation of householders.
+In some cases, such as coastal change resulting from sea level rise, long-term flood defence will be unachievable, and planning authorities will need to urgently consider the inclusion of policy to enable the relocation of existing homes, businesses and infrastructure.
 In some cases the longer-term strategic relocation of whole communities will need to be considered.
 This process requires early, open and honest dialogue with the community so that their needs are embedded in the decision-making process.